-It is not necessary for US Citizens and UK Citizens to apply for a visa to come to South Africa for iXperience.
-If you're a national of one of these counties, you can stay in South Africa for up to 90 days without a visa.
+US Citizens and UK Citizens do not need to apply for a visa to come to South Africa for iXperience.
+If you're a US or UK national, you can stay in South Africa for up to 90 days without a visa.

 If you aren't a US or UK citizen, please click here to visit the Visa South Africa website and check your country’s visa exemption status.

 My parents are nervous to send me to South Africa.
 What should I tell them?

 Over the last few summers, several parents flew over to Cape Town and visited their sons and daughters who were attending iXperience.
 We interviewed these parents while they were visiting the iX campus and created a short video.
 This video is the perfect way to reassure your parents if they are concerned, or click here to view our Parents page.

 The Application Process

 How do I know what course to choose?

 We know that choosing a course that's right for you can seem rather daunting, but don't worry!
 We have a career consultant that can help guide you in your decision making process, so you can pick a course that suits you perfectly.
 Reach out to us using the chat bubble on the bottom right.

 How do I apply to iXperience?

 You can apply online through our website by scrolling to the bottom of each page, or by clicking here to start the process.
 During the application, you’ll have the opportunity to tell us more about yourself and choose the course or courses and internship options that you would like to apply for.